 You’ll also do gentle exercises at home to keep the joint limber.

 Shoulder pain is common among people of all walks of life, and it becomes more common with age.
 Arthritis won’t go away on its own.
 You need medical care to relieve the pain and restore joint health.
-To get the right care for your painful shoulder, call OrthoIllinois at (779) 774-1110 and schedule an office visit with Dr. Van Thiel today.
+To get the right care for your painful shoulder, call OrthoIllinois at (779) 774-1110 and schedule an office visit with Dr. Van Thiel at his Rockford office today.